 The Sun Fire V210 server does not have a front panel keyswitch.
 The Sun Fire V240 and V440 servers do have keyswitches.
-The Sun Fire V250 server has an operation mode switch on the front panel, which supports the same functionality as the keyswitch but does not require a key to operate.
-The Netra 240 server and Netra 440 server have a rotary switch.
-Before you update the ALOM firmware using either the flashupdate or scadm.download command, make sure that the rotary switch, keyswitch, or operation mode switch is set to the Normal position or unlocked position (Netra 240, Netra 440).
+Before you update the ALOM firmware using either the flashupdate or scadm download command, make sure that the keyswitch on the Sun Fire V240 or V440 is set to the Normal position.

-For more information, refer to the Administration Guide for your server.
+For more information, refer to the Administration Guides for the Sun Fire V210, V240, and V440 servers.